267: Raw String Syntax

 Abstract

-Raw string syntax is lexical syntax for strings that do not interpret escapes inside of them.
-They are useful in cases where the string data has a lot of characters like \ or " that would otherwise have to be escaped.
-The raw string syntax in this document is derived from C++11's raw string literals.
+Raw strings are a lexical syntax for strings that do not interpret escapes inside of them and are useful in cases where the string data has a lot of characters such as \ or " that would otherwise have to be escaped.
+This SRFI proposes a raw string syntax that allows for a customized delimiter to enclose the character data.
+Importantly, for any string, there exists a delimiter such that the raw string using that delimiter can represent the string verbatim.
+The raw strings in this SRFI do not do any special whitespace handling.

 Rationale

-Scheme implementations generally do not have raw string syntax.
-Two exceptions are CHICKEN and Gambit, which use heredoc style syntax.
-Both are Scheme→C compilers that allow inserting C code into their Scheme programs.
-Some Scheme implementations have the ability for the programmer to extend their readers, so some like Guile have raw strings as external extensions.
+There is interest in adding standard raw strings to Scheme.
 Daphne Preston-Kendal proposed a syntax for strings similar to raw strings using #" in another document.
-The matter of raw string syntax in the R7RS-large was discussed in a WG2 meeting on November 21st, 2025 with no consensus.
-It has also been discussed on the issue tracker for the R7RS-Large process.
+The matter of raw string syntax in the R7RS-large was discussed in a WG2 meeting on November 21st, 2025, with no consensus on the features or syntax.
+Raw strings have also been discussed on the issue tracker for the R7RS-Large process.

-This SRFI proposes the use of raw strings based off of C++'s syntax.
-C++'s syntax is a raw string syntax with a customized delimiter that allows for the use of a wide variety of characters inside of the delimiter.
+This SRFI proposes the use of raw strings based on C++'s syntax.
+C++'s raw string syntax uses customized delimiters, where the start and end of the string are user-specified.
 In this SRFI, raw strings start with the sequence #"X" for any sequence of characters X that does not contain ", and are terminated by "X" for the same X.

-Some languages, like C#, have special whitespace handling for raw strings.
-Others, like Rust and C++, do not.
-This SRFI does not handle leading, trailing, or indentation whitespace in any special way: they are all preserved in the resultant string.
+This SRFI does not handle leading, trailing, or indentation whitespace in any special way: they are all preserved.
 This is the least surprising option, and further string processing can be done by the programmer.
+This is in contrast to some languages, like C#, that have special whitespace handling for raw strings.

 Equivalent syntax for string-notated bytevectors in SRFI 207 or for vertical-bar identifiers is not included.